Our verdict

 Embrace stiffness for a really solid fit

-We also discovered that there's plenty of room for your toes in the Winflo 9.
+We also discovered that there's plenty of room for toes in the Winflo 9.
 Now, it's not exactly a super-wide shoe (let's be real, this is Nike we're talking about, fellas), but the 9th edition of the Winflo offers a nicely roomy toe box.

 Keep it short with the Winflo 9

-According to the reviewers, the Winflo 9 is ideal as a daily trainer and for short runs, up to 5 miles.
+The Winflo 9 is ideal as a daily trainer and for short runs, up to 5 miles.
 That’s where the shoe gives its best in terms of comfort and performance.
 Beyond that, it starts to be a little bit uncomfortable as it seems to lose some softness.

 Better choice than Pegasus for heel strikers